Nebojša Stefanović: Deputy Prime Minister and Minister of Internal Affairs

-After the 2014 parliamentary elections, he was appointed on the position of the minister of the interior.
+After the 2014 parliamentary elections, he was appointed on the position of the minister of internal affairs.
 He was reelected on the same position after the 2016 parliamentary elections, as well as appointed for the deputy prime minister.
 He has remained on the same positions after the 2017 cabinet reshuffle.

 During his tenure as the minister of the interior, numerous of reforms have been implemented.
 One, out of his many personal initiatives, was implementation of the program Children Security Basics in the first, fourth and sixth grades of elementary schools in Serbia.
 The purpose of this program is to introduce children with all challenges and dangers they can encounter.

 He is the first minister of the interior which has launched the initiative for building of the monument for the fallen police officers in Belgrade.

 Besides these, he has been holding position of the president of the Council for the fight against human trafficking, commander of the Headquarters for emergency situation of the Republic of Serbia, the president of the National Council for fight against hazardous occurrences in sports, as well as the president of the Coordination team for guiding activities in fight against money laundering and terrorism financing.
 From 7 November 2017, he was appointed as a Secretary of the National Security Council, and at the same time the Head of the Bureau for Coordination of Security Services.